spencertipping/ni/doc/bloom.md

 $ ni other-data.txt rbAfilter   # return rows of other-data.txt for which field
                                 # A occurs inside the bloom filter

-$ ni other-data.txt rBAfilter   # return rows of other-data.txt for which field
+$ ni other-data.txt r^bAfilter   # return rows of other-data.txt for which field
                                 # A does not occur inside the bloom filter
 ```